iSkore/blog/docs/guide.md

 fruition.

 **Being the smartest person in the room means <u>nothing</u>.
-Being the person that can make the least knowledgeable person understand said topic; is the smartest person in the room.**
+Being the person that can make the least knowledgeable person understand said topic; is the smartest person in the room.
+This means everything.**

 The path of "programmer" is **not** a "nine-to-five job" nor should it be.
 We as programmers have a tremendous responsibility.
 We have a passion for *something*.
 That *something* drives our daily activities.
 And luckily, that *something* happens to make a decent amount of money in today's world; yet we seem to be broke most of the time because we bought 4 new Raspberry Pi's instead of using the 2 we already have.
+Or something to that effect.

 A programmer must care about their craft.
 Like an artist, their craft is everything.
 Not something to be bartered, but a serious internal accountability for perfection.
 A programmer must obsess over optimization, simplicity, and beauty of